reinforcement-learning-kr/pg_travel/README.md

 * Trust Region Policy Optimization [[5](#5)]
 * Proximal Policy Optimization [[7](#7)].

 We have implemented and trained the agents with the PG algorithms using the following benchmarks.
-Trained agents are also provided in our repo!
+Trained agents and Unity ml-agent environment source files will soon be available in our repo!
 * mujoco-py: [https://github.com/openai/mujoco-py](https://github.com/openai/mujoco-py)
 * Unity ml-agent: [https://github.com/Unity-Technologies/ml-agents](https://github.com/Unity-Technologies/ml-agents)

-For reference, solid reviews of the below papers related to PG (in Korean) are located in https://reinforcement-learning-kr.github.io/2018/06/29/0_pg-travel-guide/.
+For reference, solid reviews of below papers related to PG (in Korean) are located in https://reinforcement-learning-kr.github.io/2018/06/29/0_pg-travel-guide/.
 Enjoy!
 <a name="1"></a>
 * [1] R. Sutton, et al., "Policy Gradient Methods for Reinforcement Learning with Function Approximation", NIPS 2000.
 <a name="2"></a>